 The Government has announced the Universal Credit Full Service roll out dates for the remainder of the Country.
-Beccles Jobcentre will introduce Universal Credit Full Service from 18 October 2017, this will mean Full Service is implemented across most of the Waveney area with only one postcode excluded (IP20) which will go live with Full Service, with Diss Jobcentre, on 7 February 2018.
+The remaining Waveney postcode area of IP20 is due to go Full Service with Diss Jobcentre, on 7 February 2018.
 In April 2018 Full Service will be introduced at Ipswich Jobcentre.
 Some postcodes within Suffolk Coastal District Council area will move onto Full Service with Ipswich Jobcentre, these are likely to be within Rushmere and Kesgrave.
 From June 2018 all three Jobcentres within Suffolk Coastal area (Leiston, Woodbridge and Felixstowe) will move onto Full Service.
 At this stage the whole of Suffolk Coastal and Waveney areas will have moved onto Full Service.

 For further information visit the GOV.UK website.
 The Money Advice Service also offers useful information and have developed an online tool that provides practical support and advice.

 Information about Universal Credit and finding work is now available by pressing the red button on the TV remote control.
 Sky and Virgin customers who have interactive TV can scroll through the menu to the relevant page to view a raft of information, including checking their eligibility for Universal Credit and learning how they can make a claim.